JoseParra28/JoseParra28/README.md

  # Hi there  👋
- #### Full Stack Developer

 ### About me
-Junior Developer looking for oportunities as front or backend.
+Junior Full Stack Developer looking for oportunities as front or backend.

 ## Stuff I'm enjoying at the moment
  - HTML